chrislauyc/web-sprint-challenge-advanced-state-management/interview_answers.md

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+It is a middleware between action creator and the store.
+It allows async dispatch of actions.
+Redux thunk can either receive an action object or a callback.
+When the thunk receives an action object, it will pass it to the store unchanged.
+However, when a callback is passed to the thunk, the callback will be called with dispatch passed as an argument.
+Any async logic can be executed is the callback and a new action object can be created and dispatched.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+For code organization, I like redux better.